AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 ### Stacked Mode

-Multiple area series may be presented with usage of stacked mode for Y scale.
+Multiple area series can be presented with usage of stacked mode for Y scale.
 Stacked mode helps to visualize data in a convenient way for comparing different data series which shares one of the values.
 Use **.stackMode()** parameter to enable stacked mode.

 ```
   // set chart type